Corbyn wades into Umunna intern row

 The Labour leader's office then sent a reminder to Labour MPs of the party's commitment to ban unpaid internships.

-Mr Umunna, who has criticised Mr Corbyn in the past and who is opposed to the party's policy on Brexit, has campaigned in the past for fairer wages for the low paid.
+Mr Umunna, who has criticised Mr Corbyn in the past and who is opposed to the party's policy on Brexit, has campaigned for fairer wages for the low paid.

 The ad, for a year in industry student placement, which was circulated to students at Leeds University, listed duties such as "administrative support", organising "a wide variety of policy issues and constituent enquiries" and "EU campaign work".